zhangchongjiu/zhangchongjiu.github.io/_pages/pronouncing-my-name.md

 ### Chongjiu:
 "Chongjiu" is my given name and consists of two syllables, "Chong" and "Jiu."

-"Chong" is pronounced like "ch-uh-ng" in English.
+"Chong" is pronounced like "ch-aw-ng" in English.
  - The "ch" sounds like the "ch" in "chair."
- - The "o" sounds like the "u" in "umbrella."
+ - The "o" sounds like the "aw" in "saw."
  - The "ng" sounds like the "ng" in "sing."

 "Jiu" is pronounced like "j-oh" in English.